risenW/risenW/README.md

 - 👯 I’m looking to collaborate on open source tools for data science and machine learning.
 - 💬 Ask me about Machine Learning and Data Science.
 - 📫 How to reach me: Email (risingodegua@gmail.com) [Twitter](https://twitter.com/risingodegua), [Linkedin](https://www.linkedin.com/in/risingdeveloper).
-- I'm open to work!
+- I'm looking for new and exciting opportunities.
+If you're hiring, reach me on risingodegua@gmail.com